Macro-swift/Examples/Sources/express-simple-lambda/README.md

   long running and cannot use the RAM based session middleware (the session module could be used, but a persistent backend, e.g. using DynamoDB, would be required)
-- the test is deployed into a function called "HelloWorld", which is hosted under `/hello`.
-To deal with that, the static resources had to be moved to a hello subdirectory
-  (FIXME, improve this, maybe by considering the AWS_LAMBDA_FUNCTION_NAME environment variable in the serve module, or allow setting a prefix somehow)

 ### Swift Source